avivl/cloud-sre-agent/docs/CONFIGURATION.md

 config = config_manager.reload_config()
 ```

-## Migration from Legacy System
+## Configuration from Legacy System

-If you're migrating from the legacy configuration system, refer to the [Configuration Migration Guide](CONFIG_MIGRATION_GUIDE.md) for detailed migration instructions and examples.
+If you're configuring from the legacy configuration system, refer to the [Configuration Guide](CONFIGURATION.md) for detailed configuration instructions and examples.

 ## Best Practices